Lowclouds/logtag/README.md

 By default, if **any** tag in a log statement is set, the log happens.
 This is ANYOF mode, but since there are only two modes, ANYOF and ALLOF, we only need to turn one of them off or on.
 ALLOF it is.

 When areSet is operating in ALLOF mode, all tags in the log statement must be set before the log happens.
 This is mostly obscure, but you might find a use for it.
-To us ALLOF mode, do this:
+To use ALLOF mode, do this:

 ```js
 LogTag.set(LogTag.ALLOF);       // turn it on programmatically, or on console.